-The Bachelor of Arts in Computer Science (CS) degree is designed to meet the needs of students interested in software development.
+The Bachelor of Science in Computer Science (CS) degree is designed to meet the needs of students interested in software development.
 It can accommodate students who plan to enter the profession directly from college or who plan to continue with graduate study.
 The program is continuously revised to keep it up to date.
 The department recommends that all computer science majors pursue a minor in some field.

 Consistent with the university’s mission of being an accessible, responsive, and creative intellectual resource for the people and institutions of Connecticut, the department’s mission is to offer a broad and up-to-date curriculum that provides students with a comprehensive foundation that permits graduates to adapt to new technology and new ideas.